-Fall is here and winter is knocking at the door, but that’s no reason to stop keeping your summer dresses top of mind.
-Layering your winter sweaters over your summer dresses is a great way to extend the life of your dresses and make better use of the clothes you already own.
+Spring is here and summer is knocking at the door, but it is still cold out there!
+Layering your winter sweaters over your summer dresses is a great way to transition to the new season and make better use of the clothes you already own.

 Here are six tips for how to layer sweaters over your summer dresses so that you can wear them all year:

-6 Fabulous Ways To Pair Summer Dresses And Winter Sweaters
+6 Fabulous Ways To Pair Summer Dresses And Sweaters For Winter Fashion

 Style Tip #1: Be Knotty